normen/TwizyDisplay/README.md

 ### Usage

 Usage is pretty self-explanatory, the display just displays the given info.

-However you can switch the display mode by pressing the internal button of the ESP32 board.
+You can attach a switch to cycle the display mode to `GPIO 27` of the ESP32 board (see above).

 - Mode 1: Display power usage / recuperation as well as battery and motor temperature
-- Mode 2: Additonally display the current speed in kph
+- Mode 2: Additionally shows a large kph display
-- Mode 3: Additonally display the max/min power usage
+- Mode 3: Additionally displays the max/min power usage

 I added the speed display as I am usually putting my phone in front of the original Twizy screen when I am using the navigation on my phone.